kedi1991/detective-kedi/README.md

 <h3>8.1 code validation</h3>

-The overall quality of the html, css, and JS code was checked using the [html validator](https://validator.w3.org/), [jigsaw](https://jigsaw.w3.org/css-validator/validator/), and [PiliApp](https://www.piliapp.com/javascript-validator/) online tools respectively.
+The overall quality of the code was checked using the [python validator](https://validator.w3.org/)

 <h3> 8.2 fixed bugs</h3>